 WRESAT under construction at the WRE.

-Credit: Defence Science and Technology Group
+Photo credit: Defence Science and Technology Group

 Australia’s first satellites were launched in 1967 and 1970.
 WRESAT-1 (WRE Satellite) was developed by the Weapons Research Establishment (WRE), which managed the Woomera Range, and the University of Adelaide.
 WRESAT was launched from Woomera on 29 November 1967, using a rocket donated by the US.
 The flight made Australia one of the earliest nations to launch its own satellite.
 WRESAT operated for five days.

-Although designated WRESAT-1, the satellite had no successor, as the government of the day decided not to proceed with an Australian space program.
 Launched 23 January 1970, Australis-OSCAR 5 (AO-5) was constructed by students at Melbourne University.
 It was the first amateur radio satellite built outside the US.
 AO-5 was built using easily sourced parts, such as antennae made of flexible steel tape from a hardware shop.

 Weighing only 17.7 kilograms, AO-5 was the first amateur satellite to use a passive magnetic attitude stabilisation system, and a command system to turn its transmitter on and off.
 It transmitted for about six weeks, but the satellite remains in orbit.